Rubee229/tq-dsl/README.md

 🔝 [↑ Back to Table of Contents](#table-of-contents)

-## 6.For Developers: Parsing TQ-DSL for AI Systems
+## 6. For Developers: Parsing TQ-DSL for AI Systems

 TQ-DSL is a line-based, semantically-tagged instructional language.
 It uses a prefix + type + subtype format for every tag.